EnterpriseDB/barman/doc/barman.5.d/50-minimum_redundancy.md

 minimum_redundancy
 :   Minimum number of backups to be retained.
 Default 0.

-Global/Server.
+    Scope: Global/Server/Model.